ansible-collections/amazon.aws/docs/amazon.aws.cloudformation_info_module.rst

         stack_policy: true

     # Fail if the stack doesn't exist
-    - name: try to get facts about a stack but fail if it doesn't exist amazon.aws.cloudformation_info:
+    - name: try to get info about a stack but fail if it doesn't exist amazon.aws.cloudformation_info:
         stack_name: nonexistent-stack
         all_facts: yes